 You can include cross references to classes, methods, functions, modules like :class:'~tenpy.linalg.np_conserved.Array', :meth:'~tenpy.linalg.np_conserved.

 Array.to_ndarray', :func:'tenpy.tools.math.toiterable', :mod:'tenpy.linalg.np_conserved'.
-The ~ in the beginning makes only the last part of the name appear in the generated documentation.
+The ~ in the beginning makes only the last part of the name appear in the inside the doc-strings.